 Uterine ruptures are emergency situations that put a woman’s life, and the life of her unborn child, in danger.
-There are signs of uterine ruptures that your doctor should recognize right away.
-Other symptoms are those you can recognize at home, which signals that the mother needs immediately medical care.
+There are signs of uterine rupture that your doctor should recognize right away.
+Other symptoms are those you can recognize at home, which signal that the mother needs immediate medical care.

 1. There are signs of uterine ruptures that require emergency care

 There are many signs of uterine ruptures.
 Extreme abdominal pain, a high, rapid pulse, signs of shock, vaginal bleeding or referred pain in the chest all are signs of a uterine rupture and internal bleeding.
 The first sign of a rupture during labor is the baby having an abnormal heart rate.
 Those who have a risk of a uterine rupture should have a monitor that continuously tracks the baby’s heartrate prior to and during delivery.